JuliaGPU/Vulkan.jl/docs/src/utility.md

 [Renderdoc](https://renderdoc.org/) plays a similar role to Nsight Graphics for a wider range of GPUs.
 It is open-source and community-maintained.

+!!! warning
+    It is not yet known whether RenderDoc is supported with Vulkan.jl, due to the requirement of [going through the UI](https://github.com/baldurk/renderdoc/issues/3301#issuecomment-2090985133) and providing an executable to enable it.
+In our case, we have a language runtime executable (`julia`) that loads Vulkan dynamically, and not a compiled executable linked to Vulkan; this difference *might* prevent Vulkan.jl from working with RenderDoc.
+You are encouraged to follow [this issue](https://github.com/JuliaGPU/Vulkan.jl/issues/53) for more information.
+Feel free to share your experience there with RenderDoc to help clarify any potential issue.

 ### CPU implementation of Vulkan

 [SwiftShader](https://github.com/google/swiftshader) is a CPU implementation of Vulkan primarily designed to extend the portability of Vulkan applications.
 It can be used wherever there is a lack of proper driver support, including public continuous integration services.
 This allows for example to evaluate code when generating a documentation in CI with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), like this one.